 Yet some brands are claiming their soaps as Certified Organic even claiming their soaps contain 97.7% of organic ingredients, as I just found out from a competitor, to lure consumers into believing their products are even better than those made by the rest of us simpleton who like to play by the rules.

-I’m a visual & mathematical person, and you probably like me, understand better by seeing than reading, so let’s look at a very basic formula for Coconut soap so you can understand better.
+I’m a visual & mathematical person, and you probably like me, can better understand by seeing than reading, so let’s look at a very basic formula for Coconut soap.

 To make this soap we need only 3 basic ingredients: water, lye and certified organic coconut oil.
 So inputting the data into one of the most popular online soap calculators, SoapCalc, we get the proportions we need for every ingredient to make this very basic – not good for the skin – soap.

 The calculator has some standard data already in it for the amateur soapmaker to be able to formulate a semi descent soap.
 It considers a 5% lye discount, which basically means it discounts 5% of the total lye required to saponify all the oils, as to leave a small percentage of free-floating oils in the formula in case measurements weren’t too accurate as it happens with the imperial system (lb and oz) over the metric system (kg, g and mg), and to render a soap extra moisturizing.
 So for 1 lb of oil we get the following proportions for the ingredients we need (see below).

 So in this basic soap formula we can see to saponify 1 lb (453.59 g) of organic coconut oil it’s required 2.79 oz (78.96 g) of lye.
 The lye already contains a 5% discount and this is important for the next example below.
 The calculator tells us we also need 6.08 oz (172.36 g) of water.
 The total weight of the soap would be 1.554 lb or 24.87 oz or 704.92 g.